deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/postgres/others.md

 ## pgagroal

-pgagroalis a high-performance protocol-native connection pool for [PostgreSQL](https://www.postgresql.org/).
+pgagroal is a high-performance protocol-native connection pool for [PostgreSQL](https://www.postgresql.org/).

 ### Features